SonkeWohler/.vim/README.md

 ## plugins

 Plugins are added with `git submodules add <link to clone repository>`.
+They are then listed in the `.gitmodules` file.

+As recommended by (some) guides introducing you to vim, I am not using a plugin manager yet.
+I try to follow [this](https://vimways.org/2018/from-vimrc-to-vim/) pretty good guide on how to organise plugins with this system, except that I can't use `vimfiles` and have to use the `.vim` folder, for some reason (investigations are inconclusive thus far).